Applicant Record-keeping Requirements

 Copies of the resumes and all applicants considered for the position, whether or not they were referred to the hiring authority.

 All of the records detailed above must be retained regardless of whether the individual qualifies as an Internet Applicant.
-All records must be retained for three years.
+All records must be retained for four years after the end of the fiscal year in which the specific recruitment activity was ended.

 Search firms must provide a description of the “good faith” efforts undertaken to locate qualified minority and female candidates.
 UCLA may request a demographic summary of each search that was conducted.